-If you are a Canadian, you will be able to relate.
-I was in Tim’s on Friday, stopping for a quick Americano, the best coffee they deliver unadulterated.
-Sitting by the fire and chatting with my friend, I noted that a young gentleman next to us in the Kingston John Counter location astutely studying and committing to memory his resume.
-Watching him ill at ease with this I commented loud enough so he would hear “Be Natural”.
+I was in Tim’s on Friday, for a quick Americano and sitting by the fire, chatting with my friend.
+Next to us was a young gentleman astutely studying and committing to memory his resume.
+He was very ill at ease so I commented so he would hear….
+“Be Natural”.

-Having hired and worked with some astounding people I set out to pay it forward and help him secure a more memorable outcome from his interview.
+Having hired and worked with some astounding people, I set out to pay it forward and help him secure a more memorable outcome for his interview.

-After he started to explain the role I asked him what was the most important thing he had accomplished to date.
-I cannot recall what first came out, but I stopped him after a few sentences and replied “motherhood”.
+Upon learning it was a position with the United Way, he started to explain the role and his expertise.
+I interrupted a long dissertation of features and asked him what was the most important thing he had accomplished to date.

 So I asked him again what is the most important thing that he accomplished in his career.
 His response sounded something to the effect of trying to change the world.

-Determined to get the message across and with nothing to lose with an individual I would never see again, I asked what was the best thing that he had ever done?
+I did what no HR or hiring individual would ever do.
+I asked him again what was the best thing that he had ever done?
 Low and behold he got it!

 His response was that he had created a system/process that saved the company he was with over $1Million.

-Barely able to contain my excitement I told him this was the way he should be answering a question of this nature, or to make sure that they knew this about him.
+Barely able to contain my excitement I told him this was the way he should be answering any question of this nature, or to make sure that they knew this about him before he left.

 Be confident and communicate your successes.
 People looking to work with you will never look for these accomplishments, nor should they have to read a full page of a resume to find it.

 Your first salvo should be the meaningful results you contributed to a team or that you were a part of.